CNugteren/CLBlast/README.md

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 Note that CLBlast is tested for correctness against [clBLAS](http://github.com/clMathLibraries/clBLAS) and/or a regular CPU BLAS library.
 If both are installed on your system, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.
 All tests have a `-verbose` option to enable additional diagnostic output.
 They also have a `-full_test` option to increase coverage further.

 All tests can be run directly together in one go through the `make alltests` target or using CTest (`make test` or `ctest`).
 In the latter case the output is less verbose.
 Both cases allow you to set the default device and platform to non-zero by setting the `CLBLAST_DEVICE` and `CLBLAST_PLATFORM` environmental variables before running CMake.
+Further options (e.g. `-full_test`) can be supplied through the `CLBLAST_TEST_ARGUMENTS` environmental variable.

 Compiling the performance tests/clients (optional)